ODSIF Intelligence Made Easy

 LED Color Temperature

 Color temperature is a measure of the color of the light itself.
-Color temperatures above 5000K are called cold colors and color temperatures below 3000K are called hot colors.
+Color temperatures above 5000K are called cold colors and color temperatures below 3000K are called warm colors.
 The more of the red color, the warmer the light.

 As an example, the old incandescent bulbs go all the way down to 2500K and the halogen bulbs a little higher or around 3000K.
 LEDs are available in many different colors, ranging from around 2700K, which some manufacturers call VWW (Very Warm White) and then the typical WW (Warm White), which is around 3000K and White, which can be much higher or up to 6000K .